ajardin/ajardin.github.io/_posts/2017-12-31-blackfire-magento.md

 {% gist ajardin/4f47890851d284748f1cf7ac0dbeff96 3-assertion.yml %}

-Our test suite now contains a new metric and a new metric.
+Our test suite now contains a new metric and a new assertion.
 Here is what it looks like from the Blackfire results page based on the tests described above.

 ![Blackfire assertions results][4]

-Conclusion
+Afterwords
 ----------
 It's impressive to see how Blackfire can tell us precisely what is the biggest mistake in a project in less than one hour.
 But Blackfire does not limit to the manual profiling, and the testing part is a must-have for long-running